Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsubsection{Ubiquitous Parallelism: A Phase Change for CSE Research and Education}

-Parallelism for CSE is fundamental for extreme-scale computing, but the significance of parallelism goes much beyond the topics arising in supercomputing.
-All modern computer architectures are parallel, even those of moderate-size systems or on the desktop.
-Since single-processor clock speeds have stagnated, any further increase of computational power can be achieved only by a further increase in parallelism.
-High-performance computing architectures will involve an ever-increasing number of parallel threads, possibly reaching a billion by 2020.
-These further increases in computational power can be delivered only with ever more complex hierarchical and heterogeneous system designs.
-The technological challenges in miniaturization, clock rate, bandwidth limitations, and power consumption will require deep and disruptive innovation.
-In CSE this will be reflected in dramatically increasing complexity in software development and will require the design of efficient and sustainable realizations of numerical libraries and CSE frameworks.
+Parallelism is fundamental for extreme-scale computing, but the significance of parallelism goes much beyond the topics arising in supercomputing.
+All modern computer architectures are parallel, even those of moderate-sized systems and desktop machines.
+Since single-processor clock speeds have stagnated, any further increase in computational power can be achieved only by a further increase in parallelism, with ever more complex hierarchical and heterogeneous system designs.
+High-performance computing architectures already are incorporating large numbers of parallel threads, possibly reaching a billion by the year 2020.

-Future mainstream computers for science and engineering will not be accelerated versions of current architectures, but smaller versions of extreme-scale machines.
-In particular, they will inherit the node and core architecture from these systems; and thus the programming methodology must be adapted for these systems, just as it must be adapted for the extreme scale.
+Future mainstream computers for science and engineering will not be accelerated versions of current architectures but, instead, smaller versions of extreme-scale machines.
+In particular, they will inherit the node and core architecture from the larger machines.
+Although computer science research is making progress in developing techniques to make architectural features transparent to the application developer, doing so remains an ongoing research effort.
+Moreover, the technological challenges in miniaturization, clock rate, bandwidth limitations, and power consumption will require deep and disruptive innovations, dramatically increasing the complexity of software development.

-The inevitable trend to parallel computing is complicated by the hierarchical and heterogeneous architectures of modern parallel systems.
-Although computer science research is making progress in developing techniques to make these architectural features transparent to the application developer, we have reached a state where, for high-end applications, the specifics of an architecture must be explicitly exploited in the algorithm design and the software development.
-Inevitably, all CSE methods and algorithms will have to be considered in the context of such parallel settings.
-Consequently, parallel computing in its full breadth has become a central and critical issue for CSE research and education.
+Parallel computing in its full breadth thus has become a central and critical issue for CSE.
+Programming methodologies must be adapted, not only for the extreme scale but also for smaller parallel systems.
+Efficient and sustainable realizations of numerical libraries and frameworks must be designed.
+Furthermore, for high-end applications, the specifics of an architecture must be explicitly exploited in innovative algorithm designs.
+To meet these demands requires a dramatic phase change for both CSE research and education.